Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/data-types.md

 ### `ProxyResource` {#Azure.ResourceManager.CommonTypes.ProxyResource}

-The base proxy resource.
-The base proxy resource.
+The resource model definition for a Azure Resource Manager proxy resource.
+It will not have tags and a location

 ```typespec
 model Azure.ResourceManager.CommonTypes.ProxyResource